 This is less flexible and can lead to over- or under-designed systems if the risk associated with the protected equipment is lower or higher than was originally assumed in the prescriptive design.
 Performance-based design requires the designer to perform a risk assessment to determine the level of performance required, then design the system to meet that performance.
 This allows for a greater level of flexibility in design options.

-log Author Q&A Bonus!
-Click this link to download a free excerpt from Performance-based Fire and Gas Systems Engineering Handbook and learn more about the fire and gas design lifecycle presented in the ISA-TR84.00.07 technical report on performance-based design of fire and gas detection systems for process industries.
+Blog Author Q&A Bonus!
+Click this link to download a free 16-page excerpt from Performance-based Fire and Gas Systems Engineering Handbook and learn more about the fire and gas design lifecycle presented in the ISA-TR84.00.07 technical report on performance-based design of fire and gas detection systems for process industries.

 Q. So, your book, Performance-based Fire and Gas Systems Engineering Handbook, focuses on the practical steps required to implement this type of performance-design?